King of Kings (statue)

+It garnered widespread recognition and various nicknames during its existence from 2003 or 2004 until its destruction by lightning and subsequent fire on June 14, 2010.

 A replacement statue, called Lux Mundi, was assembled and dedicated on the site in September 2012.

 Construction

-It was designed by Brad Coriell, sculpted by James Lynch, and assembled by Mark Mitten.
+It was designed by Brad Coriell,a Nashville artist and Dayton native.
+The statue was built by sculptor James Lynch of Florida, and assembled by Mark Mitten.

-Constructed on a metal frame or armature manufactured in nearby Lebanon, the sculpted figure itself was created in Jacksonville, Florida, then trucked north.
+Its steel frame was constructed in constructed in nearby Lebanon, while the body, made of Styrofoam and fiberglass, was created in Jacksonville, Florida in Lynch's studio then trucked north.
 The main body of the statue was made from a core of Styrofoam covered by a thin skin of fiberglass.
+During installation, initially the head and arms were found to be too small for the chest, requiring Lynch to spend three months recasting these components.

+Characteristics

+It reportedly stood 20 feet taller than originally planned.
+The statue depicted Jesus from the torso up, appearing to burst from the ground, or a man-made reflecting pool, behind the church's amphitheater worship space.
+His arms were raised into the air.

+Despite its large size, its skin, made of plastic foam and fiberglass over a steel frame, was noted as being thin enough to bend to the touch of a finger.
+The entire figure weighed 16,000 pounds, or 8 tons.
+At night, the statue was illuminated by spotlights from below.

-The sculpted statue was completed in September 2004 at a cost of approximately $250,000.
+The sculpted statue was completed in September 2004 at a cost of approximately $250,000,although another source claims it cost $500,000.
 Coriell donated some of his time to the project.

 Popularity and nicknames

 The statue was given many nicknames, both affectionate and derisive, by local residents and I-75 travelers.
 Among them were: